Rape culture: In the United States

-In the realm of the arts, the award-nominated song, "Til It Happens to You", highlighted the existence of rape culture in the United States and around the world, and urged listeners to consider how sexual violence against women is ignored in society.
-Lady Gaga's song was composed for the documentary The Hunting Ground, in which college girls from all around the country speak out about being raped on their campuses and how various officials covered up their assault.
+In the realm of the arts, Lady Gaga's award-nominated song, "Til It Happens to You", highlighted the existence of rape culture in the United States and around the world, and urged listeners to consider how sexual violence against women is ignored in society.
+The song was composed for the documentary The Hunting Ground, in which college girls from all around the country speak out about being raped on their campuses and how various officials covered up their assault.
 Multiple students who were sexually attacked on college campuses are featured in The Hunting Ground, who claim that college authorities either ignored them or required them to traverse a convoluted academic bureaucracy to get their allegations addressed.
 Many college officials were more concerned with reducing rape statistics for their institutions than with the welfare of their students, according to the film.
 The documentary includes interviews with college administrators who claim that they were pressured to keep rape incidents hidden.
 Experts interviewed by the filmmakers assert that the majority of rapes are committed by a tiny number of repeat perpetrators.
 According to Director Kirby Dick, less than 8% of the population is responsible for more than 90% of all sexual assaults.
 Producer Amy Ziering said that "our failure as a society to apprehend perpetrators leaves criminals at large who are savvy and experienced, and able to continue to commit these crimes with impunity."